 Pulitzer Center Data Journalism Grants

-Three to five proposals will be selected for data-driven journalism projects, particularly those using advanced data mining techniques, such as machine learning, drones and sensors.
+Three to five proposals will be selected for data-driven journalism projects, particularly those using advanced data mining techniques like machine learning, drones and sensors.
 Applications are reviewed on a first-come, rolling basis.

 Pulitzer Center Gender Equality Grants